Close Menu

 Learn Basic Japanese Phrases

 While many people in Tokyo speak English, learning a few basic Japanese phrases can be helpful in case of emergencies or when navigating unfamiliar situations.
 Knowing how to say “help,” “police,” and “thank you” can go a long way.
-(See Also: Is It Safe To Visit Chernobyl?
-Uncovered)
+(See Also: Is Panama City Safe to Visit?
+A Traveler’s Guide)

 Register with Your Embassy